AICorpGlobal/Delegactor/README.md

 # Delegactor

 Still in beta/exporative develpment.
-Read ActorFramework.md for a detailed understanding.
+[Read](./docs/ActorFramework.md) for a detailed understanding.

 reduced/moved from castle_proxy based invokation to code generation for poxy client
 - a bug was found, have to move out from castle proxy layer as its calls are blocking and that results in lower request rate